Cal Poly Mustangs men's basketball: The Blue-Green rivalry

 The main rival of the Cal Poly Mustangs men's basketball team is the UC Santa Barbara Gauchos men's basketball team.
 The rivalry is a part of the larger Blue–Green Rivalry, which encompasses all sports from the two schools.

 Postseason

 NCAA Division I Tournament results

 The Mustangs have appeared in one NCAA tournament.
 Their record is 1–1.

 NCAA Division II Tournament results

-The Mustangs have appeared in the NCAA Division II tournament seven times.
-Their combined record is 7–8.
+The Mustangs appeared in the NCAA Division II tournament seven times.
+Their combined record was 10–8, with the deepest run forged by the 1981 squad which advanced to the Final Four in Springfield, Mass.

 CIT results

 The Mustangs have appeared in one CollegeInsider.com Postseason Tournament (CIT).
 Their record is 0–1.